hlzmnhnry/sc-vl/README.md

 # Semantic Clustering for Visual Localization

-This repository contains the *anonymized* code for WACV 2025 submission *Semantic Clustering of Image Retrieval Databases used for Visual Localization*.
-The code can be used to adapt the procedure to other datasets and to reproduce our results after publishing the entire 4Seasons dataset.
+This repository contains the **anonymized** code for WACV 2025 submission *Semantic Clustering of Image Retrieval Databases used for Visual Localization*.
+The code can be used to adapt the procedure to other datasets and to reproduce our results after publishing the entire 4 Seasons dataset.
 The individual submodules that realize the individual components of our pipeline are collected here.

 <p align="center">
     <img src="content/overview.png" alt="drawing" width="400"/>